anttih/Sham/README.md

 yourself.
 This makes Sham a very small and simple library since it does not have to integrate with different testing libraries.

-This is the basic workflow with using Sham:
+This is the basic stubbing workflow with Sham:

 1. Create a stub by either passing a class name to the static method `Sham::create()` or by instantiating `Sham_Mock` directly.